What is customer experience (CX)?

 Why customer loyalty is vital

 Customer loyalty is about repeat business and positive referrals and is imperative for any CX strategy to be successful.
-When CX Network asked its members to select the three trends that are having the greatest influence on their role in 2024, loyalty and EX were the only top-10 responses that did not directly relate to technology.
+When CX Network asked its Global State respondents to select the three trends that are having the greatest influence on their role in 2024, loyalty and EX were the only top-10 responses that did not directly relate to technology.

 Companies may offer rewards-based schemes such as those giving redeemable points with purchases, exclusive access programs, perks or discounts in exchange for subscriptions, or rewards for shopping and referring new customers, to name a few examples.
 This is called bought loyalty, and although it can incentivize and gamify loyalty in the short-term, many highlight how it trains customers to buy on discount.